-It is striking in table 1 that visual representations seem to be much more common in the sample of inventions than in the sample of discoveries.
-The reason for this difference is probably that most inventions are things that people can see: the wheel, Hence people naturally have visual representations of light bulb, computer, and so on.
-For the same reason, inventions are more susceptible to other non-verbal them. representations such as touch, heat, kinesthesia, and sound.
+It is striking in Table 16.1 that visual representations seem to be much more common in the sample of inventions than in the sample of discoveries.
+The reason for this difference is probably that most inventions are things that people can see: the wheel, lightbulb, computer, and so on.
+Hence people naturally have visual representations of them.
+For the same reason, inventions are more susceptible to other nonverbal representations such as touch, heat, kinesthesia, and sound.
 Mathematical representations were much less common for discoveries than for inventions, 26 rather than 46.
 This discrepancy may reflect the fact that Philbin had many more early examples than Haven, including 10 inventions before the Christian era in contrast to only 1 discovery that early.
-Cases such as the plow, sail, and bow and arrow are clearly important inventions, but the frequency of mathematical representations would have increased if Philbin had included many more recent science-dependent examples.
+Cases such as the plow, sail, and bow and arrow are clearly important inventions, but the frequency of mathematical representations